 Roaring River Wilderness

-The 36,768-acre Roaring River Wilderness is the largest block of Wilderness, designated in 2009 in Oregon.
+Designated in 2009, the 36,768-acre Roaring River Wilderness is the largest Wilderness in the Mt.
+Hood National Forest.
 Located in the Roaring River Valley, a tributary of the Clackamas River, the Wilderness is named after the Roaring River.
 Salmon and steelhead spawn in the Roaring River and the area provides habitat for bears, cougars, mule deer, elk, spotted owls and pileated woodpeckers.

 Lupine and Indian paintbrush are common wildflowers in summer.
 Lakes in the area include the Rock Lakes and Serene Lake, while Cache Meadow is one of the many alpine meadows.